SirLynix/obs-kinect/README.md

 This helps with flickering but also introduces a "movement shadow", which may or may not be okay according to what you do.

-## Does this plugin supports other devices than Kinect?
+## Does this plugin support other devices than Kinect?

 Nope, and I doubt it will as theses are the only depth camera I have.